Fantastic places to Camp and Caravan in Orkney

 Please note – when disembarking MV Hamnavoe your satellite navigation will tell you to turn left, but that will take your caravan or motorhome through the narrow streets of Stromness!
 Instead, it is best to turn right and go via the Ferry Road, turn left at the roundabout onto North End Road, and then turn right up the Back Road to the Point of Ness Caravan & Camping Site.

 A highly-rated campsite in a lovely corner of Orkney with 20 pitches and 10 electric hook-ups.
-The campsite is located next to the Birsay Outdoor Centre (which is also a hostel).
+The campsite is located next to the Birsay Hostel and the Birsay Community Hall and playpark.
 There are toilets, showers, washing facilities, food preparation areas and a TV lounge.
 The facilities are suitable for those with disabilities.
 Visit http://www.orkney.gov.uk/Service-Directory/S/birsay-outdoor-centre.htm for more info.